How do I get a camping permit?

-You can also stop by the St. Croix River Visitor Center, 401 North Hamilton Street, St. Croix Falls, WI to complete the application and receive the permit.
-The visitor center is open daily, 9:00 to 4:00.
-Beginning on April 14, the visitor center will be open daily, 9:00 to 5:00.
+You can also stop by the St. Croix River Visitor Center, 401 North Hamilton Street, St. Croix Falls, WI to complete the application and receive the permit during visitor center hours of operation.

 What is the cost for a camping permit?